-This Impostor pretended to have been taken up to Heaven, and there to have heard God speak to him out of the midft of the Fire; and therefore he ordered Fire-Temples to be built, and erected Altars in them, upon which facred Fires were kept and preferved, without being suffered to go out; and all the Parts of their publick Worship were performed before these publick sacred Fires, as all their private Devotions were before private Fires in their own Houses: Not that they worshipped the Fire, but God in the Fire; for God having spoken out of the Fire, he said, that it was the furest Sheekingh of the Divine Presence; that the Sun being the perfecteft Fire that God had made, there was the Throne of his Glory, and the Evidence of his Divine Presence, in a more especial Manner than any where elie; for which Reason he ordered them to direct all their Worship towards the Sun, and next towards their facred Fires; and therefore they always approached them from the West Side; that having their Faces towards them, and also towards the Rising Sun at the same time, they might direct their Worship towards both; for the Kella of the Magians being the Rifing Sun, they always worshipped with their Faces towards the East.
+This impostor pretended to have been taken up to heaven, and there to have heard God speak to him out of the midst of the fire; and therefore he ordered fire-temples to be built, and erected altars in them, upon which sacred fires were kept and preserved, without being suffered to go out; and all the parts of their publick worship were performed before these publick sacred fires, as all their private devotions were before private fires in their own houses: Not that they worshipped the fire, but God in the fire; for God having spoken out of the fire, he said, that it was the surest Shechinah of the Divine Presence; that the sun being the perfectest fire that God had made, there was the throne of his glory, and the evidence of his Divine Presence, in a more especial manner than any where else; for which reason he ordered them to direct all their worship towards the sun, and next towards their sacred fires; and therefore, they always approached them from the west-side; that having their faces towards them, and also towards the rising sun at the same time, they might direct their worship towards both; for the kebla of the Magians being the rising sun, they always worshipped with their faces towards the east.

-To gain the greater Reputation to his Pretenfions, he retired to a Cave, and there lived a Reclufe, pretending to be abilitacted from all worldly Confiderations, and to be wholly given up to Prayer, and Divine Medidations.
-Whilift he was in this Retirement, he composed the Book wherein his pretended Revelations are contained; which confided of twelve Volumes.
-The first contains the Liturgy of the Magi, and the rest treat of the other Parts of their Religion.
-In this Book he commands the same Observances about Beasts, clean and unclean, which Moles commands; gives the same Law of paying Tythes to the Sacerdotal Order; enjoins the fame Care of avoiding all external and internal Pollutions; the same Way of cleanfing and purifying themselves by frequent Washings; the same keeping the Priesthood always within one Tribe; and several other Institutions are also therein contained, of the same The rest of its Contents are Tewifb Extraction. an historical Account of the Life, Actions, and Prophecies of its Author; the feveral Branches and Particulars of his new reformed Superstition; and Rules and Exhortations to holy Living; in which he is very pressing, and sufficiently exact, faving only in one Particular, which is about Incest, which (the Doctor supposes) is allowed by him out of Flattery to the Perfian Kings, who were exceedingly given to incelluous Marriages.
-This Book he pretends to have received from Heaven; and according as the Actions of his Sect agree or disagree with it, they are esteemed either good or evil.
+To gain the greater reputation to his pretensions, he retired to a cave, and there lived a recluse, pretending to be abstracted from all worldly considerations, and to be wholly given up to prayer and divine meditations.
+Whilst he was in his retirement, he composed the book wherein his pretended revelations are contained; which consisted of twelve volumes.
+The first contains the liturgy of the Magi, and the rest treat of the other parts of their religion.
+In this book he commands the same observances about beasts; clean and unclean, which Moses commands; gives the same law of paying tithes to the sacerdotal order; enjoins the same care of avoiding all external and internal pollutions; the same way of cleansing and purifying themselves by frequent washings; the same keeping the priesthood always within one tribe; and several other institutions are also therein contained, of the same Jewish extraction.
+The rest of its contents are an historical account of the life, actions, and prophecies of its author; the several branches and particulars of his new-reformed superstition; and rules and exhortations to holy living; in which he is very pressing, and sufficiently exact, saving only in one particular, which is about incest, which (the Doctor supposes) is allowed by him out of flattery to the Persian kings, who were exceedingly given to incestuous marriages.
+This book he pretends to have received from heaven; and according as the actions of his sect agree or disagree with it, they are esteemed either good or evil.